lalaithion/python_challenge/README.md

 Instead of opening a REPL, you can also run a single query from the command line:

 `python3 main.py -l database.json -c 'show [geoip.city] where (geoip.country != US)'`

-### Known Bug

-There's currently a bug where the REPL will not open correctly after parsing and retrieving data from new ip addresses.

-The workaround until I fix this (hopefully no one will ever see this error...) is to run the program once like this:

-`python3 main.py <files> -o database.json`

-and then again, like this:

-`python3 main.py -l database.json`

-which will open up a REPL with the right data.

-All of the other ways of running commands work.
-(New data + -c command, Loaded database + -c command, Loaded database + REPL).

 ## Query Language